Unbesteveable/utxo-live/README.md

   python3 utxo-live.py
   ```

 12. The program will take 20-30 minutes to complete and it will update you on the progress.
 If there are multiple xxxxxxx.dat files in the folder, it will ask you which one you'd like to process.
-The image should open automatically when finished.
-It is also stored in the folder as `utxo_heatmap_xxxxxx.png`.
+When finished the image is stored in the folder as `utxo_heatmap_xxxxxx.png`.